Arriva: History

 During June 1999, Arriva sold its vehicle-hire business to General Motors.
 In February 2000, Arriva purchased MTL Holdings, which included its first UK rail franchises, Merseyrail Electrics and Northern Spirit.
 Between 2002 and 2003, Arriva sold its motor-retailing businesses, furthermore, in February 2006, it also disposed of its vehicle-rental business to Northgate.
 During April 2008, the LNWR train maintenance business in England was acquired.

 In 2010, it was reported that the government-owned railway companies of France (SNCF) and Germany (Deutsche Bahn) were considering making takeover bids for the business.
 SNCF subsidiary Keolis and Arriva entered discussions regarding a merger, however, in April 2010, Deutsche Bahn made a takeover offer for Arriva valued at £7.75 per share (£1.585 billion).
 During August 2010, Deutsche Bahn's takeover bid was approved by the European Commission, albeit conditional on the disposal of some Arriva services in Germany.
 The takeover took effect on 27 August 2010, and Arriva was delisted from the London Stock Exchange on 31 August 2010.

 In late 2011, Arriva acquired Grand Central and sold its Arriva Scotland West bus operation.
 In May 2013, Arriva purchased Veolia Transport's Central European business with 3,400 vehicles.
 Arriva changed its logo in January 2018.

 In March 2019, DB announced that it would be selling Arriva through either a sale or possible public flotation and invited companies interested in acquiring it to register expressions of interest by 3 May; however, by mid-November, the sale had been reportedly placed on hold.
 In early 2023, reports again alleged that parent company Deutsche Bahn was considering options for spinning out Arriva to concentrate on its core German rail operations.
-During the following months, various portions of Arriva's operations on continental Europe have been sold to other companies, these disposals have largely focused on bus operations.
+During the following months, various portions of Arriva's operations in continental Europe were sold to other companies, these disposals have largely focused on bus operations.
 In October 2023, Deutsche Bahn agreed terms to sell Arriva to I Squared Capital.
 The sale was completed in June 2024.